The CMA network of 3rd party vendors.

 Do I have to register and pay for each CMA-managed association at which I do work?

 No. You will only have to register once and pay the $199 per year regardless of how many CMA-managed associations for which you perform work.
-VIVE runs these credentials every year so the $199 covers their administrative costs.
+VIVE runs these credentials every year so the information is kept up to date so the $199 covers their administrative costs.

 Why does the contractor have to pay VIVE?
 Why doesn’t CMA pay VIVE on behalf of the contractor?